microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

 By specifying `".txt"`, the SDK will route any `.txt` files opened by a user to our `ProcessingSource`.

-### Implement the required ProcessingSource methods
+### Implementing the required ProcessingSource methods

 There are two methods a `ProcessingSource` is required to implement: `IsDataSourceSupportedCore` and `CreateProcessorCore`.